-('Group 3' loggers only): It will not be possible to see any secure logger, only unprotected ones.
+('Group 3' loggers only): It will not be possible to see any 'protected' logger, only 'unprotected' ones.

 Note: It will not be possible to go through the deployment process (using an app to record site installation details) without logging into DataGate.